easegress-io/easegress/doc/cookbook/distributed-tracing.md

 port: 10080
 tracing:
   serviceName: httpServerExample
-  tags:                             # tags need to be renamed to attributes
+  tags: # Deprecated: This option will be kept until the next major version incremented release.
     customTagKey: customTagValue
   zipkin:
     hostport: 0.0.0.0:10080 # This option will no longer be used